Ryuho Okawa: Business career

-Okawa earned a particular reputation at his work, where rumours about him spread.
-His former colleagues said he claimed to see spirits possessing people and offered to exorcise them.
-In June 1986, high spirits suggested he retire from work, leading him to dedicate his life to religion.
+Okawa claimed he got a reputation in his company for talking about spirits and calling people posessed.
+In June 1986, he left his business career.
+He attributed this to be on the advice of high spirits telling him to start a his own religion.
 On 15 July, he resigned from TOMEN Corporation and on October 6, founded Happy Science and adopted the name "Ryuho Okawa".

 Happy Science

 Study group

 On 6 October 1986, Okawa opened the first office for Happy Science in Suginami, Tokyo, with four staff members.
 Happy Science's initial name was Jinsei no Daigaku-in: Kofuku-no-Kagaku (人生の大学院 幸福の科学) ("Happy Science, The Postgraduate School of Human Life").
 The name "幸福の科学" originates from inspiration that Okawa said he received from Nichiren's spirit; the details were published in Okawa's first book Nichiren no reigen in 1985.
-At first, the organization presented itself as a "study group on human happiness" and consisted of readers and sympathizers of Okawa's spiritual works, who were friends and acquaintances of Okawa.
+At first, the organization disguised itself as a "study group on human happiness" and consisted of readers and sympathizers of Okawa's spiritual works, who were friends and acquaintances of Okawa.
 However, the organization may have intended to be known as a religious body later.

 On 23 November 1986, Okawa gave his first sermon to about 80 followers in Tokyo.
 This date is now known as one of the most important dates in Happy Science's history.
 It is known as the day of Shoten-bōrin (初転法輪, Shoten-bōrin) ("The First Turn of the Wheel of the Dharma").

 In March 1987, Okawa gave what is known as his first official large public lecture, entitled "The Principles of Happiness", to an audience of about 400 people.
 In the lecture, he implied that he was a prophet, saying that while spiritual mediums and psychics cannot hear the voice of God, prophets can.
 He said that a prophet's task is to listen to the voice and spread the word of God.
 He stated that the early years of Happy Science would consist of study.